AmitOren8/Visualiztion-ML-Project/Campaign ML/README.md

 -- **campaign correlation.ipynb** - Python script using seaborn heat map to show campaign acceptance correlation.

--- **decision tree campaign files** - Python scripts sklearn decision tree algorithm to analysis and predict campaign acceptance in the population.
+-- **decision tree campaign files** - Python scripts sklearn decision tree algorithm to analyze and predict campaign acceptance in the population.

 *The decision tree algorithm was chosen to analysis and predict campaign acceptance in the population for 1 main reasons:*